thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 When one class inherits another, each constructor within the subclass must call one of its superclass's constructors before using or initializing any of its instance variables, which is also verified via definite initialization analysis.
-For example, the Swift ``PackagedTask`` class could be implemented as::
+For example, the Codira ``PackagedTask`` class could be implemented as::

   class PackagedTask : Task {